korakinos/mpv-srt-tools/README.md

 To install the mpv Lua script, simply add it to your script folder, located at `$HOME/.config/mpv/scripts`

 When the mpv player gets started up, the script will be executed and will be ready to use.

+## Things which could be improved

+ - Warning messages when number of slices and subtitles don't match.
+ - Somehow allow for empty lines within subtitles.
+(Right now empty lines are always parsed as separators *between* subtitles.)